 YouTube Advertising Revenue: What You Actually Earn Per View

-The short answer: Most YouTube channels earn between $1 and $5 per 1,000 views (CPM) after YouTube takes its 45% cut, though your actual deposit depends on your niche, audience location, and whether advertisers are spending heavily that month.
-A channel pulling 100,000 views in a slow January might net $80.
+The short answer: Most YouTube channels earn between $1 and $5 per 1,000 views (CPM) after YouTube takes its 45% cut.
+Your actual pay depends on your niche, where your viewers live, and how much advertisers are spending that month.
+A channel with 100,000 views in a slow January might net $80.
 The same views in Q4 could net $400.

 How does YouTube actually pay creators for ads?

-YouTube pays you through the YouTube Partner Program (YPP), and the split is fixed: YouTube keeps 45%, you keep 55% of the ad revenue generated on your content.
-This is documented directly in YouTube's help center.
-There is no negotiating that split.
+YouTube pays you through the YouTube Partner Program (YPP).
+The split is fixed.
+YouTube keeps 45% and you keep 55% of the ad money your content earns.
+This is documented in YouTube's help center.
+You cannot negotiate that split.

-The number you hear thrown around most is CPM, which stands for cost per mille, meaning cost per 1,000 ad impressions.
+The number you hear most is CPM, which stands for cost per mille.
+It means cost per 1,000 ad impressions.
 But CPM is what advertisers pay Google.
-What you see in YouTube Studio is RPM, revenue per mille, which is your 55% share after YouTube's cut, calculated across all your views including ones that showed no ad at all.
+What you see in YouTube Studio is RPM, or revenue per mille.
+That is your 55% share after YouTube's cut.
+It is calculated across all your views, even the ones that showed no ad.

-A channel might have a $10 CPM but only a 40% ad impression rate, meaning 40% of views actually loaded a monetizable ad.
+A channel might have a $10 CPM but only a 40% ad impression rate.
+That means 40% of views actually loaded a monetizable ad.
 That math gives you roughly $2.20 RPM.
 On 100,000 views, that is $220 for the month.

 What CPM ranges should you realistically expect?

-RPM for most channels falls between $1 and $5 for general audiences, with personal finance, investing, and B2B software channels regularly hitting $8 to $15 RPM or higher.
-Gaming and entertainment channels frequently land below $2.
+RPM for most channels falls between $1 and $5 for general audiences.
+Personal finance, investing, and B2B software channels regularly hit $8 to $15 RPM or higher.
+Gaming and entertainment channels often land below $2.

-Influencer Marketing Hub's 2024 YouTube money report aggregates creator-reported data and consistently shows RPM ranges of $1.61 to $29.30 depending on niche, with the median general-interest channel sitting around $2 to $3.
-Those are self-reported numbers, so treat them as directional, not definitive.
+Influencer Marketing Hub's 2024 YouTube money report pulls together numbers reported by creators.
+It shows RPM ranges of $1.61 to $29.30 depending on niche.
+The median general-interest channel sits around $2 to $3.
+These are self-reported numbers, so use them as a rough guide, not a guarantee.

-Here is a concrete example using conservative assumptions:
+Here is a simple example using careful assumptions:

 - Channel niche: cooking (mid-tier RPM, roughly $3)